Wednesday, November 20, 2024

 A recent news story--post-election analysis--said that many young Black and Latino men voted for Trump because they see him as improving jobs and other financial/economic matters.

-As to those Latino folks: After January 20 they are likely to see their friends and relatives being deported.
+As to those Latino folks: After January 20 they are likely to see their friends, relatives, neighbors and co-workers being deported.
 Plus, no one has said a word about the cost to the US--us taxpayers--for flying these immigrants back to their countries of origin.
 (Not even touching on the fact that today, the news showed Trump's about-to-be "immigration czar" replying to a question about families being separated by these deportations; his reply was, to paraphrase a bit, no, we won't need to separate families, just deport (US-born) children along with their parents.

 And--to another group of voters who voted for Trump because they are unhappy with the rising prices the country has been experiencing: Again, wait until after January 20.
 Trump has pledged to raise tariffs on imported goods.
 Those voters who have been buying cheap Chinese goods at Walmart are going to see those items hugely increase in their prices to US consumers after Trump's tariffs are added.